Online course details

 - A 2:1 undergraduate degree in a relevant subject area

 - If you don’t have a degree, we can consider your application if supported by significant experience in the heritage sector.
 Please include evidence of all experience you have in your application.
-Whilst the University guidelines on prior learning will be followed, RPL will only be recommended where applicants can present a portfolio of professional work, deemed to be of an appropriate level
+Whilst the University guidelines on prior learning will be followed, RPL (recognition of prior learning) will only be recommended where applicants can present a portfolio of professional work, deemed to be of an appropriate level

 English language qualifications

-If English is not your first language you will need to have passed the International English Language Teaching System (IELTS) at the overall level IELTS 7.0, including a minimum score of 6.5 in each test category.
+If English is not your first language, or you have not successfully completed your highest level of qualification in English, you will need an English language qualification.
+For this course you will need to have passed the International English Language Teaching System (IELTS) at the overall level IELTS 7.0, including a minimum score of 6.5 in each test category.
 Where appropriate, our International Admissions office can give further details, including information regarding approved IELTS test centres.
 The English language qualification required by this programme is at a higher level than that required for other university programmes: the reason for this is that throughout the MA programme you will have to work with the English language at an advanced level.

 Documents to support your application